-Service in table tennis changed dramatically in 2002.
-Or that was, at least, ITTF‘s intention.
+The Service in table tennis changed dramatically in 2002.
+Or that was at least the ITTF‘s intention.
 A new rule was introduced to prevent the players from hiding the ball when performing the service.
-The expected outcome, according to 2002 AGM in Zagreb, was:
+The expected outcome, according to the 2002 AGM in Zagreb, was:

-- A new service rule which is clear an easy to implement.
+- A new service rule which is clear and easy to implement.

 - Minimum amount of judgement required by the umpire.

 Let’s check the difference, first watching Jan Over Waldner serving before the new rule: